Threshold (TV series)

-Threshold is an American science fiction drama television series that first aired on CBS in September 2005.
+Threshold is a science fiction drama television series that ran on CBS from September 16 to November 22, 2005.
 Produced by Brannon Braga, David S. Goyer and David Heyman, the series focuses on a secret government project investigating the first contact with an extraterrestrial species.

 The series was first shown on Friday nights, but was moved to Tuesday in an effort to boost ratings.
-This plan backfired, with the show registering a sharp drop in its ratings on its first Tuesday night showing on November 22, 2005, and CBS canceled the series on November 23, 2005, with four episodes left unaired.
+This plan backfired, with the show registering a sharp drop in its ratings on its first Tuesday night showing on November 22, 2005, and CBS canceled the series on November 23, 2005, leaving four episodes left unaired.

-The remaining episodes were aired on Sky1, a channel in the United Kingdom owned by Sky, who co-produced the series with CBS.
+The last four episodes were aired on Sky1, a channel in the United Kingdom owned by Sky, who co-produced the series with CBS.
 The entire series was released on DVD on August 22, 2006.

 Overview

 The series stars Carla Gugino as Dr. Molly Caffrey, a high-level government crisis management consultant from the Blackwood Institute whose job is to create contingency plans for use in emergencies ranging from natural disasters to nuclear war.
 In order to have "all bases covered", one of her plans, code-named Threshold, is developed for dealing with the unlikely eventuality of first contact with aliens.
 One night, the crew of a U.S. naval vessel encounters a UFO.
 Many crew members subsequently die horribly, but some escape.
 After the ship is discovered with dead crew members and a videotape of the encounter, the Threshold protocol is activated.

 Caffrey's Threshold plan calls for the formation of a secret government task force known as the Red Team.
 As a result, several top scientists are seconded: Dr. Nigel Fenway (Brent Spiner), an individualistic NASA-employed microbiologist; Lucas Pegg (Rob Benedict), a somewhat unsure-of-himself aerospace engineer on the eve of his marriage, and Arthur Ramsey (Peter Dinklage), a mathematics and linguistics genius with a penchant for unpredictability, alcohol and women.
 Caffrey's government liaison is Deputy National Security Advisor J.T.
 Baylock (Charles S. Dutton), while freelance paramilitary operative Sean Cavennaugh (Brian Van Holt) serves as the "muscle" of the group (and apparent potential love interest for Caffrey).
 Daphne Larson (Catherine Bell) was added to the team in the episode "Outbreak".
-Caffrey's team works under absolute secrecy, their activities not even known to the Vice-President, or the Joint Chiefs of Staff.
+Caffrey's team works under absolute secrecy, their activities not even known to the vice-president, or the Joint Chiefs of Staff.